 sexualityanddisability.org is accessible to people with disabilities; special features have been included to ensure this.

 sexualityanddisability.org has been created with the active support of women with disabilities, disability rights activists, counselling professionals, and organizations working on disability.
-More and more women with disabilities are reclaiming their sexual selves, speaking out through blogs External Website that opens in a new windowfilms External Website that opens in a new windowbooks External Website that opens in a new windowperformances External Website that opens in a new window, websites External Website that opens in a new window and offline activism.
+More and more women with disabilities are reclaiming their sexual selves, speaking out through blogs , films , books , performances , websites and offline activism.

-sexualityanddisability.org is brought to you by Point of View External Website that opens in a new window and (CREA External Website that opens in a new window).
+sexualityanddisability.org is brought to you by Point of View and (CREA ).
 Based in Mumbai, Point of View is a non-profit platform that brings the points of view of women into multiple domains through media, art and culture.
 Based in Delhi and New York, CREA is a feminist human rights organisation that promotes, protects and advances the sexual rights of all people; as part of its programs, it runs an online course on disability, gender and sexuality.

 sexualityanddisability.org aims to provide women with disabilities and related constellations – partners, families, health workers, counsellors, organisations – a platform to explore this further.